Denis Parsons Burkitt

-Denis Parsons Burkitt, MD, FRCS(Ed), FRS (28 February 1911 – 23 March 1993) was an Irish surgeon who made significant advances in health, such as the etiology of a pediatric cancer, now called Burkitt's lymphoma, and the finding that rates of colorectal cancer are higher in those who eat limited dietary fibre.
+Denis Parsons Burkitt, CMG, MD, FRCS(Ed), FRS (28 February 1911 – 23 March 1993) was an Irish surgeon who made significant advances in health, such as the aetiology of a pediatric cancer, now called Burkitt's lymphoma, and the finding that rates of colorectal cancer are higher in those who eat limited dietary fibre.

-Life and death
+Biography

 Burkitt was born in Enniskillen, County Fermanagh, Ireland.
 He was the son of James Parsons Burkitt, a civil engineer.
 Aged eleven he lost his right eye in an accident.
 He attended Portora Royal School in Enniskillen and Dean Close School, England.
 In 1929 Burkitt entered Trinity College, Dublin to study engineering, but believing his evangelical calling was to be a doctor, he transferred to medicine and graduated in 1935.
 In 1938 he passed the Royal College of Surgeons of Edinburgh fellowship examinations.
 On 28 July 1943 he married Olive Rogers.

 During World War II, Burkitt served with the Royal Army Medical Corps in England and later in Kenya and Somaliland.
 After the war, Burkitt decided his future lay in medical service in the developing world and he moved to Uganda.
 He eventually settled in Kampala and remained there until 1964.

 Burkitt was president of the Christian Medical Fellowship and wrote frequently on religious/medical themes.
+Burkitt was awarded the CMG in the 1974 Birthday Honours.
 In 1979, he became an honorary fellow of Trinity College Dublin.
 He received the Bower Award and Prize in 1992.
 He died of a stroke on 23 March 1993 in Gloucester and was buried in Bisley, Gloucestershire, England.